VershaR1791/Kickstarter-Analysis/README.md

 Louise should launch her fundraising campaign in the month of May-July to see a higher success chance.

 ### Conclusions about the Outcomes based on Goals
-- The highest successful campaign (76%) is when the campaign goal is lesser than $1000.
+- The highest successful campaign (76%) is when the campaign goal is lesser than 1000.
 The success rate decreases steeply as the campaign goal amount increases.
-- Hoever the success rate increases to 67% for goal amount of $35000 to $50000.
+- However the success rate increases to 67% for goal amount of 35000 to 50000.
 On reviewing the actual data it can be seen that the dataset is very small (a total of 9 campaigns with 6 successful ones).
 This cannot be the only result to draw a conclusion.

 Louise should keep her goal within $5000 to ensure a successful campaign.